 At the September Fish and Wildlife Committee meeting, staff completed their presentation on part one of a five-part retrospective on how the Fish and Wildlife Program has performed over the last 40 years.
 Part one covered the impetus for the Power Act, the development of the hydrosystem, the history of the Fish and Wildlife Program, and how that Program has developed over time in relation to regional events.
-It continued a presentation to the committee in August, covering program development through the 1990s.
+This continued a presentation to the committee in August, covering program development through the 1990s.

 Dr. Kris Homel, the Council’s biologist for program performance, said the historical context provides key information on why different elements have been included in the Program over time, what kind of changes were expected to occur, where those changes could happen, and when they could occur.